sonic2kk/steamtinkerlaunch/README.md

 There are several logfiles, those which are written mostly are the game specific ones *($SteamAppId.log)*

 ## Command Line
-**stl** also has several [command line](https://github.com/frostworx/steamtinkerlaunch/wiki/Command-Line) which can also be useful outside steam.
+**steamtinkerlaunch** also has several [command line](https://github.com/frostworx/steamtinkerlaunch/wiki/Command-Line) which can also be useful outside steam.
-For available options please check `stl help`
+For available options please check `steamtinkerlaunch help`